awsdocs/amazon-ses-developer-guide/doc-source/troubleshoot-smtp.md

 This section contains solutions for several common issues related to sending email through the Amazon SES Simple Mail Transfer Protocol \(SMTP\) interface\.
 It also contains a list of SMTP response codes that Amazon SES returns\.

-To learn more about sending email through the Amazon SES SMTP interface, see [Using the Amazon SES SMTP Interface to Send Email](send-email-smtp.md)\.
+To learn more about sending email through the Amazon SES SMTP interface, see [Using the Amazon SES SMTP interface to send email](send-email-smtp.md)\.
 + **You can't connect to the Amazon SES SMTP endpoint\.**

   Problems connecting to the Amazon SES SMTP endpoint are most commonly related to the following issues:
   + **Incorrect credentials** – The credentials that you use to connect to the SMTP endpoint are different from your AWS credentials\.
-To obtain your SMTP credentials, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.
+To obtain your SMTP credentials, see [Obtaining your Amazon SES SMTP credentials](smtp-credentials.md)\.
 For more information about credentials, see [Using credentials with Amazon SES](using-credentials.md)\.
   + **Network or firewall issues** – Your network might be blocking outbound connections over the port you're trying to send email from\.
 To determine if an issue on your local network is causing connection issues, type the following command at the command line, replacing `port` with the port you're trying to use \(typically 465, 587, 2465, or 2587\): `telnet email-smtp.us-west-2.amazonaws.com port`

-    If you are able to connect to the SMTP server using this command, and you are trying to connect to Amazon SES using TLS Wrapper or STARTTLS, complete the procedures shown in [Test Your Connection to the Amazon SES SMTP Interface Using the Command Line](send-email-smtp-client-command-line.md)\.
+    If you are able to connect to the SMTP server using this command, and you are trying to connect to Amazon SES using TLS Wrapper or STARTTLS, complete the procedures shown in [Test your connection to the Amazon SES SMTP interface using the command line](send-email-smtp-client-command-line.md)\.

     If you can't connect to the Amazon SES SMTP endpoint using `telnet` or `openssl`, it indicates that something in your network \(such as a firewall\) is blocking outbound connections over the port you're trying to use\.
 Work with your network administrator to diagnose and fix the problem\.
 + **You're sending to Amazon SES from an Amazon EC2 instance using port 25, and you're receiving timeout errors\.**